Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 4

-Pass the MFT National Examination (administered by AMFTRB)
+Pass the MFT National Examination (AMFTRB)

 5